top of page

 With all these variables, your own baby is your study.

-It is a very differnet scenario comparing initially going dairy free and the time it takes to get maximal improvement and conducting well thought put dairy trials via breast milk.
+It is a very different scenario comparing initially going dairy free and the time it takes to get maximal improvement and conducting well thought out dairy trials via breast milk.

-Trialing with dairy via breast milk is not superimporsed on top of a gut under duress, but a functioning gut/skin that has further developed since the dairy/soy portien exclusion.
+Dairy trials: trialing with dairy via breast milk is not superimporsed on top of a gut under duress, but a functioning gut that has not only healed but has further developed since the dairy/soy protein exclusion.

 Knowing Your Baby

-In my experience, as improvements are achieved, it becomes very evident over time that parents become well versed in their own baby's unique pattern of: peak reaction time, types of symptoms and length of time to recover.
+In my experience, it becomes very evident over time that parents become well versed in their own baby's unique pattern of peak reaction time, types of symptoms and length of time to recover.

 Most babies with dairy slip ups or trials will recover relatively quickly, and cannot be compared to the original length of time it takes to recover after eliminating dairy/soy from the maternal diet.